GuidesMay 25, 2026 Updated June 16, 2026 12 min read

 - code_execution

-Symptom: Over time, your agent's session list fills with broken entries.
-Session analytics show sessions that never properly closed.
-Memory usage creeps upward.
+Symptom: over time the session list fills with broken entries, analytics show sessions that never closed, and memory creeps up.

 hermes sessions clean --before 2026-05-01